When you’re trying to lower inflammation, it’s not just about adding the “good” foods. It’s about cutting the worst offenders first.

 What is chronic inflammation?

-How do unhealthy foods cause inflammation?
+How foods cause inflammation

 What I’ve determined after years of research is that there is no one-size-fits-all Anti-Inflammatory Diet.